Treyson-Grange/MineSound/README.md

 ## TODO

-- [ ] Get rid of the rain sounds, theyre too short and kinda dumb.
+- [x] Get rid of the rain sounds, theyre too short and kinda dumb.
+- [ ] Use cobra as a command system, further spread out my code as it grows.
-- [ ]
+- [ ] Screenie